zemendaniel/groupchat/README.md

 - Signed binaries.
 - Package MasOS release with into .app
 - .desktop file for Linux
+- Optional feature for saving messages into an sqlite database or json

 ## Troubleshooting
 - Windows: SmartScreen warning → “More info” → “Run anyway.”